jeffreyxchan/Github-Battle/README.md

 # Github-Battle

-Click <a href="https://jeffreyxchan.github.io/Github-Battle/" target="_blank">here</a> to the final project on Github Pages.
+Click <a href="https://jeffreyxchan.github.io/Github-Battle/" target="_blank">here</a> to view the final project on Github Pages.

 An app built with <b>React.js</b>, <b>Node.js</b>, and <b>Webpack</b> that takes the usernames of two Github users and assigns each user a score based on their number of followers and their number of stars.
 The user with the higher score is deemed the winner.